AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

     ![](images/git-connector-resolve-conflicts.png){width="600"}

-  - AEM displays the current version in AEM Guides.
+  - In the **AEM** section, the current version of the content present in Experiece Manager Guides is displayed.
-  - Git displays the latest version from the repository.
+  - In the **Git** section, the latest version of the content from the repository is displayed.
-  - Merge displays the merged result.
+  - In the **Merge** section, the merged content is displayed.

 1. Review the differences highlighted in the editor and perform one of the following actions:

-  - Select Accept changes from Git to apply the repository changes to the merged version.
+  - Select **Accept changes from Git** to apply the repository changes to the merged version.
-  - Review the merged content and select Mark as merged if no additional changes are required.
+  - Review the merged content and select **Mark as merged** if no additional changes are required.

 After all files containing the conflicts are marked as merged, the **Import all** button is enabled.
-Select **Import all** to complete the synchronization.
+Select **Import all** to complete the process of resolving conflicts.

 If the repository contains entirely new content, such as a new topic, paragraph, or line that does not conflict with existing content, it is displayed under **Clean updates**.
 These updates do not require conflict resolution and can be imported directly.